Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Daniel Bello Gutierrez over 2 years ago
+Daniel Bello Gutierrez almost 3 years ago

 Living off of 19th Avenue and Indian School, i frequently commute between the I-17 and 19th Avenue and Indian School, which has been recognized by the City of Phoenix as a stretch of road with high pedestrian involved accidents.
 Adopting Vision Zero is a step in the right direction to protect all pedestrians, bicyclists, and motorists throughout Phoenix.